cometkim/yarn-changeset-action/README.md

 - `published` - A boolean value to indicate whether a publishing is happened or not
 - `publishedPackages` - A JSON array to present the published packages.
 The format is `[{"name": "@xx/xx", "version": "1.2.0"}, {"name": "@xx/xy", "version": "0.8.9"}]`
+- `hasChangesets` - A boolean about whether there were changesets.
+Useful if you want to create your own publishing functionality.
+- `pullRequestNumber` - A numeric string to indicate created or updated pull request.

 ### Example workflow: